“Design is intelligence made visible.” — Alina Wheeler, branding consultant and author

-This design is serious, but fun and gives consumers all the information they could possibly need to make their decision.
+This design is serious but fun and it gives consumers all the information they could possibly need to make their decision.

 It’s hard to make yogurt seem exciting, but Nutmeg and Hive achieved the impossible with this modern and stylish design.